 The Stonebridge Ranch Community Association (SRCA) does not place traps or poison in our common areas in an attempt to eradicate the local apex predators–coyotes and bobcats–from Stonebridge Ranch.
 The association also does not attempt to relocate these animals.
 Such methods are not a feasible solution.
 Here are just a few reasons why:

 - Wild predators are not alone in the use of common area.
 Our 500+ acres of open space are also used every day by Stonebridge Ranch residents, children, and their pets.
-Deadly traps or poison in our common area could pose a threat to more than just coyotes and bobcats.
+Dangerous traps or poison in our common area could pose a threat to more than just coyotes and bobcats.

 - Relocated animals can and will return.
-According to the Texas Administrative Code, when coyotes are trapped and transported by permitted personnel, they “must be released within a ten-mile radius or within ten miles of the city limits of where they were originally captured and the release must be within the county in which they were originally captured.”
+For example, according to the Texas Administrative Code, when coyotes are trapped and transported by permitted personnel, they “must be released within a ten-mile radius or within ten miles of the city limits of where they were originally captured and the release must be within the county in which they were originally captured.”
 In the case of coyotes, mature males can have territories up to 30 to 40 square miles.
 A trapped and released coyote often simply returns to its place of origin.

 Residents may not realize that human action plays an important role in how suburban coyotes and bobcats behave and survive in our midst.
 Residents often notice wild predators when they are attempting to access food sources, many of which are provided directly by people in residential areas.
 If you are trying to keep curious predators away from your own yard, you might consider the following tips.